grafana/developer-advocacy/projects/Loki Community Calls/2024-01-23-loki-at-scale-on-k8s.md

 	* Monolithic and distributed
 	* Note: We're deprecating SSD.
 You should use distributed mode now.
 	* Why is distributed the best architecture for scaling Loki?
+  	* (community question - optional) The description talks about "running Loki in microservices mode", and I thought SSD should be tunable enough even for large use-cases.
+What's the point when we have to move from SSD to full-microservices mode?
 		* Allows you to scale read and write paths independently from each other.
 * When we look at scaling Loki for a customer, what key metrics do we need to consider?
 	* Amount of logs ingested and queried